-That said, homo sapiens can also be surprisingly self-defeating!
-In fact, this seems to be a weird feature of “higher” intelligence.12 Human beings do not always avoid unnecessary strain, and we can be surprisingly prone to doing things the hard way and failing to avoid unnecessary stresses.
-So we probably do make some postural mistakes and develop bad habits, because we are careless, or our big brain is placing too much emphasis on another priority, or because don’t even know that we’re doing something wrong (like the knees-tucked-under-the-chair example).
-Fortunately, the scientific evidence strongly suggests that doing things the hard way, posturally speaking, is probably not all that harmful even when we do make that mistake.
+That said, we can also be surprisingly self-defeating!
+In fact, this seems to be a weird feature of “higher” intelligence:15 we are prone to doing things the hard way and failing to avoid unnecessary stresses.
+So we probably do make some postural mistakes and develop bad habits, because we are careless, or because our big brains place too much emphasis other priorities, or because don’t even know that we’re doing something stressful (like the knees-tucked-under-the-chair example).
+Fortunately, the scientific evidence strongly suggests that doing things “the hard way,” posturally speaking, is probably not all that harmful even when we do make that mistake.
 Some interesting examples …

-- For instance, a leg length difference is portrayed by many therapists, especially chiropractors and massage therapists, as a serious postural problem that is pretty much guaranteed to cause pain.
+- A leg length difference is portrayed by many therapists, especially chiropractors and massage therapists, as a serious postural problem that inevitably causes pain.
 And yet it’s been proven that people with significant leg length differences suffer from no more back pain than anyone else.16 (Not that minor differences can even be reliably diagnosed in the first place.17)

-- And soccer athletes with large differences in the mass of their low back and hip muscles — exactly the kind of “imbalance” that is targeted for repair by therapists everywhere — don’t actually get hurt any more often than soccer players with more evenly distributed muscle mass.14
+- Athletes with large differences in the mass of their low back and hip muscles — exactly the kind of “imbalance” that is targeted for repair by therapists everywhere — don’t actually get hurt any more often than players with more evenly distributed muscle mass.18

-- Or consider this recent scientific study of coordination exercises for the neck: it showed that the exercises had exactly the intended effect on coordination and posture … but no effect on neck pain at all.15 What’s the point of posture exercise if it doesn’t actually help with pain problems?
+- Or consider this study of coordination exercises for the neck: it showed that the exercises had exactly the intended effect on coordination and posture … but no effect on neck pain at all.19 What’s the point of posture exercise if it doesn’t actually help with pain problems?
 Maybe none!
 That’s the point.

-Posture is only one of many hypothetical factors that contribute to pain problems, and in many cases it probably isn’t contributing at all.
-This is obvious from a simple observation: there are a lot of people with perfectly good posture who are in terrible pain, and also many people with terrible posture but no pain.
+Posture is only one of many hypothetical factors that contribute to pain problems, but in many cases it probably isn’t contributing at all.
+This is obvious from a simple observation: there are a lot of people with nice posture who are in terrible pain, and also many people with lousy posture but no pain.

-For instance, I had a truly scoliotic patient, an elderly woman with a blatant S-curve in her spine that she has had since she was a child.
-Despite this obvious postural stress, she suffered nothing worse than annoying back stiffness in her whole life.
-Another much younger woman, but with extreme scoliosis, was also amazingly pain-free.18 Meanwhile, in my ten-year career as a massage therapist, I had a steady stream of people through my office with severe, debilitating back pain … and perfectly ordinary posture.
+More exotically, I had a truly scoliotic patient, an elderly woman with a blatant S-curve in her spine that she has had since she was a child.
+Despite this obvious major source of postural stress, she suffered nothing worse than annoying back stiffness in her whole life.
+Another much younger woman, but with extreme scoliosis, was also amazingly pain-free.24 Meanwhile, in my ten-year career as a massage therapist, I had a steady stream of people through my office with severe back pain … and perfectly ordinary posture.
 What’s the difference between these patients?
+Probably not their posture.

 Research has shown that abnormal curvature of the cervical spine is actually not closely associated with neck pain.

 There are many better-documented stories like this, like the case of a serious traumatic cervical dislocation reported in New England Journal of Medicine in 2010, notable for being mostly asymptomatic: just torticollis and stiffness, but no pain, weakness, or altered sensation.
-That such a serious injury could ever have that little impact on a person is quite interesting, and it puts the hazard of “poor posture” in some perspective.20 Research has shown that abnormal curvature of the cervical spine is not closely associated with neck pain21 and is probably not clinically significant.22 For balance, there are studies that say otherwise23 … but mostly just crappy studies,24 and in any case they don’t remotely prove that abnormal curvature actually causes pain.25
+That such a serious injury could ever have that little impact on a person is quite interesting, and it puts the hazard of “poor posture” in some perspective.26 Research has shown that abnormal curvature of the cervical spine is not closely associated with neck pain27 and is probably not clinically significant.28

-In general, the story is the same for the low back — the other posture hot zone.
+The story is the same for the low back — the other posture hot zone.
 It’s all hype and fear-mongering and no persuasive data.
 For instance, you could hardly ask for a more clichéd notion about posture than the idea that slouching is bad for your back.
 Teens slouch a lot, and they do get back pain (though much less than adults do), so if posture is an important factor in back pain, it shouldn’t be too hard to find a connection.
-But a biggish 2011 study did not: “a greater degree of slump in sitting was only weakly associated with adolescent back pain.”26 No smoking gun there!
+But a biggish 2011 study did not: “a greater degree of slump in sitting was only weakly associated with adolescent back pain.”35 No smoking gun there.